 The teacher coordinator will provide this information to the contest administrators only after the adjudication process is complete.

-All entrants will be invited to an awards event in early February 2018, at which the winners will be announced.
+All entrants will be invited to an awards event in early winter 2020, at which the winners will be announced.

 Submission to the contest gives Wilfrid Laurier University the authority to reproduce the submitted text and associated audio or video files in all any form it deems necessary to the adjudication of the contest, and the authority to reproduce the submitted text after the contest, in the form of having the story (credited to its author) published in the print media (ie. Expositor, Brant News, Sputnik, Cord), on the Laurier website (contest page), and used in the promotion of the contest.